Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 Here’s a small gist: I’ve revamped all the articles on this blog twice.

 I’m thrilled at the result.
-I’m glad I didn’t have to start all over again.
+I’m glad I didn’t have to start writing a fresh.

 The result of that work is the rich article you are reading right now.